-This is an intensive four-day course in elementary algebra for students who score 55-63 on the College Placement Test or 154 -167 on the Algebra Exit Test.
-Topics include signed numbers, linear equations, polynomials, factoring, algebraic fractions, quadratic equations, simultaneous equations, and an introduction to the coordinate system.
+This is an intensive four-day course in elementary algebra for students who score 55-63 on the College Placement Test or 154-167 on the Algebra Exit Test.
+Topics include real numbers, equations, inequalities, exponents, polynomials, factoring, quadratic equations, systems of equations, rational expressions, and graphing.